Blog - The Visible Authority

 2. Project Repetition and Pattern Recognition

-"Just as a researcher discerns patterns in data, a medical specialist diagnoses conditions from symptomatic patterns, or a scientist makes discoveries from repeated experimentation, a consultancy derives differentiating expertise by undertaking similar projects repetitively."
+Just as a researcher discerns patterns in data, a medical specialist diagnoses conditions based on symptomatic patterns, or a scientist makes discoveries through repeated experimentation, a consultancy derives a differentiating consulting proposition by undertaking similar projects repeatedly.

-3. Data Gathering and Benchmarking
+3. Data Gathering, Benchmarking, and Continuous Improvement

 4. Client Wins and Reputation Building